beartype/beartype/README.rst

 callables with PEP-compliant type hints <Compliance_>`__ and `decorate those callables with the @beartype.beartype decorator <Usage_>`__.

-Prefer ``beartype`` over other runtime type checkers whenever you lack control over the objects passed to or returned from your callables – *especially* whenever you cannot limit the size of those objects.
+Prefer ``beartype`` over other runtime and static type checkers whenever you lack control over the objects passed to or returned from your callables – *especially* whenever you cannot limit the size of those objects.
 This includes common developer scenarios like:

 * You are the author of an **open-source library** intended to be reused by a general audience.